 Talks

 All talks take place in the Cherry Hall, with tickets on the door at £3.00.
-Those joining as members in January 2025 may attend all 6 talks for £12.00.

 We also produce an occasional mini mag full of interesting articles which is sent out to members in some of the months when there are no meetings.